-My ducks are very happy.
 Free range ducks are happy ducks!
 When we first started raising ducks, we didn’t let the ducks roam the farm.
 We didn’t feel that the property was set up for free range ducks.
 The poultry area backs up to woods.
 Woods, where raccoon, fox and an occasional coyote make their homes.
 Eventually we gradually began letting the ducks and chickens out of their pens for free ranging.
-Other property modifications were made to add safety to the free range.
+Other property modifications were made to add safety for the free range ducks.

 Free Range Ducks

-I started raising ducks a few years back, for eggs and to hopefully hatch some ducklings!
+I started raising ducks years ago, for eggs and to hopefully hatch some ducklings!
 We have been fairly successful on both goals.
 The hens are very reliable layers and although our broody hen failed to set long enough to hatch out the ducklings, we did hatch four in the incubator.
-Ducks get along pretty well together even though I do notice some inner cliques among the ducks we had first.
+Ducks get along well together even though I do notice some inner cliques among the ducks we had first.

 Being surrounded by woods and woodland creatures, I was still hesitant to let them roam too freely.
 I set up a large perimeter using a mesh poultry fence.
 It’s a pretty classy set up, but they were just having too much fun in the fall leaves to notice the boundaries.
 At first, our dog was concerned that I may have lost my mind.
 He tried to tell me that the ducks were out roaming around!